 Once we get a referral from your provider, we will let them know if we have an opening for your child or not.

-If you already have an appointment, learn more about how to prepare.
+If you already have an appointment, learn what to expect at the PEARL Clinic evaluation visit (PDF) and learn more about how to prepare.

 Learn about Psychiatry and Behavioral Medicine resources, such as useful links, videos and recommended reading for you and your family.